Email FacebookTwitterMenu burgerClose thin

 Unlike most life insurance policies, however, nursing home insurance policies can raise your rates over time.
 Make sure you have enough in the budget to cover future increases.

-Get the right amount of coverage.
+2. Get the right amount of coverage.
 Next, consider the amount of coverage you need.
-Remember that the average cost for a shared nursing home room is $245/day.
+Remember that the average cost for a shared nursing home room is $8,600 a month.
 That cost will rise, and you’ll want to make sure you have enough coverage when you truly need it.
-Be sure and read up on the maximum a plan will pay per day or per month, then compare it to your anticipated needs.
+Read up on the maximum a plan will pay per day or per month, then compare it to your anticipated needs.

 Although pricey, if you follow the above rules, long-term care insurance can be extremely helpful down the road.
 Here’s a breakdown of a few important benefits associated with these policies: